kedacore/http-add-on/README.md

 ## Design

-The HTTP add-on is composed of multiple mostly independent components.
+The HTTP Add-on is composed of multiple mostly independent components.
 This design was chosen to allow for highly customizable installations while allowing us to ship reasonable defaults.

 - We have written a complete design document.
 Please see it at [docs/design.md](./docs/design.md).